racc/typesafeconfig-guice/README.md

 ### Features
 - Plain Old Java Objects which follow JavaBean conventions (zero-args constructor, getters and setters) can be injected.
 - Supports injections of `java.time.Duration` objects with config parameters defined as "10 seconds", "10 minutes" etc.
-- Supports injections of `com.typesafe.config.ConfigMemorySize` objects with config parameters defined as "512k" or "2M".
+- Supports injections of `com.typesafe.config.ConfigMemorySize` objects with config parameters defined as "512k" or "2M" etc.
-- Supports injections of `boolean`, where the matching config parameter can be "true", "false", yes or no.
+- Supports injections of `boolean`, where the matching config parameter can be "true", "false", "yes" or "no".
 - Supports injections of List types of primitives: `boolean`, `int`, `double`, `long`, `string`, `java.time.Duration`, `com.typesafe.config.ConfigMemorySize`
 - Supports injections of `java.util.Map<String, Object>`
 - Supports injections of POJO Lists.